-Have a look at each of the sections below in addition to what subjects they contain so that you will have a good idea on what to expect when you take the PELLET B test.
+Let’s take a look at each of these sections in detail.
+So you’ll know what to expect when you take the PELLET B test.

 The PELLET B Test – Writing Ability Section

-This is usually the first part of the PELLET B exam and is made to test the candidate’s writing ability.
+This is usually the first part of the PELLET B exam.
+This section tests the candidate’s writing ability.
 This section includes three sub-sections, each of which features 15 questions.
 The subsections are as follows:

-The candidate will be presented with two or more sentences and they will be given the task to pick which of these sentences is written correctly based on punctuation, capitalization, tense, word usage, spelling, and grammar.
+The candidate will be presented with two or more sentences, and they will need to decide which of these sentences is written correctly.
+They must consider punctuation, capitalization, tense, word usage, spelling, and grammar.

-The questions come in the form of a sentence with a missing word and the examinee will have to choose from the provided choices which of them is the right word with the correct spelling.
-By far, this is technically the easiest part of the PELLET B exam but test-takers shouldn’t forget to sharpen their general spelling skills
+The questions come in the form of a sentence with a missing word, and the examinee will have to choose the correctly spelled word.
+This is the most straightforward part of the PELLET B exam.
+However, test-takers should sharpen their general spelling skills before exam day.

 The PELLET B Test – Reading Ability Section

-This part of the PELLET B exam, the candidate’s ability to read and comprehend the English language is put to the test and is composted of two sub-sections: reading comprehension test and the CLOZE test.
+In this part of the PELLET B exam, the candidate’s ability to read and comprehend the English language is put to the test.
+This section comprises two sub-sections: the reading comprehension test and the CLOZE test.

 The Reading Comprehension Test